-Tobacco is a social justice issue: Smoking and LGBT communities
+Tobacco is a social justice issue: LGBT communities

 While the youth smoking rate has now dropped to a record low of 6 percent, that number does not tell the whole story.
 Tobacco use disproportionately affects many marginalized populations—including people in low-income communities, racial and ethnic minorities, LGBT individuals and those with mental illness—who have a long and documented history of being targeted by the tobacco industry.

 It’s common for LGBT individuals to experience disparities that stem from social stigma and discriminatory treatment.
 On top of that, there is a different kind of disparity in the LGBT community that is often overlooked: disproportionately high smoking rates.

 Overall, lesbian, gay, bisexual and transgender adults smoke at rates up to 2.5 times higher than straight adults, due in part to targeted marketing by Big Tobacco.
 For years the tobacco industry has made efforts to appeal to LGBT consumers through things like targeted advertisements in LGBT press, cigarette giveaways and free tobacco industry merchandise.
 Today, the LGBT community is among the hardest hit by tobacco.